 - B.1.1 Employees are responsible to the Vice-Chancellor through their Head/Dean of School/Faculty or equivalent who in turn is responsible to the Vice-Chancellor through the appropriate Pro Vice-Chancellor. - B.1.2 Employees in the categories covered by the provisions of clause C.1 are required to undertake teaching, examining and research.
 They are also required to assist generally in the work of their School/Faculty, and to contribute to the overall work of the University.
 These may be further specified in relevant position descriptions.
-They may be directed as to their duties by the Head/Dean or other nominated managers acting within the framework of University policies and regulations. - B.1.3 Professors are additionally expected to participate extensively in the development and implementation of academic policy.
-They may be required to accept roles of academic leadership such as chairperson of a department or other special responsibilities. - B.1.4 Other employees covered by this agreement are required to undertake the responsibilities specified in relevant position descriptions.
+They may be directed as to their duties by the Head/Dean or other nominated manager acting within the framework of University policies and regulations. - B.1.3 Professors are additionally expected to participate extensively in the development and implementation of academic policy.
+They may be required to accept roles of academic leadership such as chairperson of a department or other special responsibilities. - Other employees covered by this agreement are required to undertake the responsibilities specified in relevant position descriptions.
 These may include teaching, tutoring, marking, related support, examining, and laboratory demonstrating.
 Research Officers and Senior Research Officers may be required to participate in research.
 Employees may be required to assist in the development of courses and in curriculum design from time to time.
 They are also required to assist generally in the work of their School/Faculty, and to contribute to the overall work of the University.
-They may be directed as to their duties by the Head/Dean or other nominated manager. - B.1.5 Employees may be required to enrol in specified programmes of study as a condition of their employment.
+They may be directed as to their duties by the Head/Dean or other nominated manager. - B.1.4 Employees may be required to enroll in specified programmes of study as a condition of their employment.
 Such employees may be required to maintain a satisfactory level of performance in their programmes of study as a condition of their employment.

-B.2 TIME COMMITMENT AND OTHER ACTIVITIES NGĀ WĀ ME MAHI ME ĒTEHI ATU MAHINGA
+B.2 TIME COMMITMENT AND OTHER ACTIVITIES B.2 NGĀ WĀ ME MAHI ME ĒTEHI ATU MAHINGA

-- B.2.1 Full time employees are required to devote their full time to their University responsibilities.
-Part time employees are required to devote the contracted proportion of their full time to their University responsibilities. - B.2.2 For academic support staff (Sessional Assistants/Technology Sessional Assistants/E Tutors) normal work hours will be set out in the letter of offer.
-The employee's hours of work may be varied by mutual agreement.
+- B.2.1 Full-time employees are required to devote their full time to their University responsibilities.
+Part-time employees are required to devote the contracted proportion of their full time to their University responsibilities. - B.2.2 For academic support staff (Sessional Assistants) normal work hours will be set out in the letter of offer.
+The employees' hours of work may be varied by mutual agreement.
 If agreement cannot be reached following consultation with the employee, the University shall act reasonably when hours are varied including taking into consideration the employee's wishes.
 The employee may be required to work extra hours to meet reasonable requirements of the position.
 Academic support staff will be paid via timesheets. - B.2.3 All consultancies and professional activities undertaken as a University employee require prior approval in accordance with University policies.
-Employees may undertake private activities with the prospect of financial gain provided such activities are not in competition with official activities of the University and provided: - a) the activities clearly do not impinge on or conflict with the employee's University responsibilities (including those of attendance/availability), and do not use University resources or b) a general authority for the activities is given under policies adopted by the University from time to time;
+Employees may undertake private activities with the prospect of financial gain provided such activities are not in competition with official activities of the University and provided: - a) the activities clearly do not impinge on or conflict with the employee's University responsibilities (including those of attendance/availability), and do not use University resources.